LinkNacional/woo-better-shipping-calculator-for-brazil/README.txt

 11. Progress bar in Legacy checkout.
 12. New postcode component.
 13. New layout for postcode component.
+14. New mask for phone number.
+15. New POSTCODE search.

 == Frequently Asked Questions ==